LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding

 \paragraph{Text Embedding}

-We recognize text and serialize it in a reasonable reading order using off-the-shelf OCR tools and PDF parsers.
-Following the common practice, we use WordPiece \citep{wu2016google} to tokenize the text sequence and assign each token to a certain segment $s_i \in \{\texttt{[A]}, \texttt{[B]}\}$.
-Then, we add a {\tt[CLS]} at the beginning of the token sequence and a {\tt[SEP]} at the end of each text segment.
-The length of the text sequence is limited to ensure that the length of the final sequence is not greater than the maximum sequence length $L$.
-Extra {\tt[PAD]} tokens are appended after the last {\tt[SEP]} token to fill the gap if the token sequence is still shorter than $L$ tokens.
-In this way, we get the input token sequence like The final text embedding is the sum of three embeddings.
+Following the common practice, we use WordPiece \citep{wu2016google} to tokenize the OCR text sequence and assign each token to a certain segment $s_i \in \{\texttt{[A]}, \texttt{[B]}\}$.
+Then, we add {\tt[CLS]} at the beginning of the sequence and {\tt[SEP]} at the end of each text segment.
+Extra {\tt[PAD]} tokens are appended to the end so that the final sequence's length is exactly the maximum sequence length $L$.
+The final text embedding is the sum of three embeddings.
 Token embedding represents the token itself, 1D positional embedding represents the token index, and segment embedding is used to distinguish different text segments.
-Formally, we have the $i$-th text embedding
+Formally, we have the $i$-th ($0 \le i < L$) text embedding

 \paragraph{Visual Embedding}